FlipsideCrypto/near-models/README.md

 Any data refresh will need to be done in a batch due to the nature of the receipt <> tx hash mapping.
 The view `silver__receipt_tx_hash_mapping` is a recursive AncestryTree that follows linked receipt outcome ids to map all receipts generated in a transaction back to the primary hash.
 Receipts can be generated many blocks after the transaction occurs, so a generous buffer is required to ensure all receipts are captured.

 The fix makes use of [project variables](https://docs.getdbt.com/docs/build/project-variables#defining-variables-on-the-command-line) to pass the following parameters:
- - manual_fix (required): This will run the models with the specified range, rather than the standard incremental logic. `False` by default.
+ - MANUAL_FIX (required): This will run the models with the specified range, rather than the standard incremental logic. `False` by default.
- - range_start (required): The start of the block partition range (nearest 10,000) to run.
+ - RANGE_START (required): The start of the block partition range (nearest 10,000) to run.
- - range_end (required): The end of the block partition range (nearest 10,000) to run.
+ - RANGE_END (required): The end of the block partition range (nearest 10,000) to run.
- - front_buffer (optional): The number of partitions to add to the front of the range.
+ - FRONT_BUFFER (optional): The number of partitions to add to the front of the range.
 1 by default, not likely to need changing.
- - end_buffer (optional): The number of partitions to add to the end of the range.
+ - END_BUFFER (optional): The number of partitions to add to the end of the range.
 1 by default, not likely to need changing.

-`front_buffer` and `end_buffer` are set to 1 by default and indicate how many partitions (10k blocks) should be added on to the front or end of the range.
+`FRONT_BUFFER` and `END_BUFFER` are set to 1 by default and indicate how many partitions (10k blocks) should be added on to the front or end of the range.
  - Flatten receipts is set to look back 1 partition to grab receipts that may have occurred prior to the start of the range.
  - Receipt tx hash mapping is set to look back 1 partition to grab receipts that may have occurred prior to the start of the range.
  - Receipts final does not buffer the range to only map receipts that occurred within the range to a tx hash (but the lookback is necessary in case the tree is truncated by the partition break).